onefastsnail/tail-time/README.md

 Many things in the roadmap but here are a few:

 - Allow the pipeline to be invoked by an Alexa custom skill.
-- Get creative with the topics, maybe use OpenAI to get those.
-- Experiment and explore different prompts and models.
-- Feed the tale back into OpenAI for validation and improvements.
+- Build a prompt flow to validate, improve and augment the tale.
 - Build a larger tale consisting of chapters covering various topics.
 - Present tales generated to the public for access and usage.
-- Augment the tale with generated imaginary.
+- Augment the tale with imaginary.
-- Present the tale in prettier formats ie PDFs.